serving the greater phoenix, arizona community

 • fins (shape, color, length).

-No, these shows are ment to build interest in koi keeping.
-They do not need wins at "Major" shows, they are chamions of the moment.
-BTW, one fish may be champion one month and not be champion at a different show, again they do not collect "points" like dogs with the American Kennel Club's "Champion" status.
+Koi shows are ment to build interest in koi keeping.
+Koi do not need wins at "Major" shows, they are chamions of the moment.
+A fish may be champion one month and not be champion at a different show or later in life.
+Koi do not collect "points" like dogs with the American Kennel Club's "Champion" status.

 Is it right or fair for a Judge to show fish?

 They can not judge their own fish.
-They must, however, also show fish.
-Granted they do know what to look for in their own fish.
+Judges are required to show fish.
+Grant they know what to look for in fish.
 But, beauty is in the eye of the judge.
 While ownership is recorded at the time of registration, judges do not know who owns which fish.
-Here is a point to consider -- if your fish beats a judge's fish of the same classification and size -- you koi must be one great fish on that day.
+Here is a point to consider -- if your fish beats a judge's fish of the same classification and size -- your koi must be one great fish on that day.

 How do you keep koi?